chiubaca/chiubaca.github.io/_posts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 So we've written all this code but we still need a way to schedule this to run at least once a day.

 Enter [PythonAnywhere](https://www.pythonanywhere.com).
-A cloud service for learning, writing, hosting and running Python code.
+A cloud service writing, hosting and running Python code.
 The beginner tier gives you access to two virtual Python consoles and lets you run a single python script on a scheduled task for free.
-Pretty neat aye?
+I love free stuff.

 Once you're signed up, go to your files section .
 You can either upload a python script you have already written or create a new python file and paste the code in.